 Notes and exceptions:

-- It is critical that Heap libraries load only once, so you must NOT install the Heap snippet directly AND install via Segment.
+- It's critical that Heap libraries load only once, so you must NOT install the Heap snippet directly AND install via Segment.

 - If Segment is deployed via Google Tag Manager, direct installation of Heap is recommended to avoid delays in data collection or missed events.

 We recommend installing Heap for the web via Segment to leverage Segment for centralized tag management and to quickly extend Segment configuration to Heap (eg, User Identification, User Properties, and Custom Events).